Waradu/useShared/README.md

 shared.destroy() // destroy the connection. it will still be rective but only on the current window.

-shared.reset() // reset to the inital added data.
+shared.reset() // reset to the initial added data.
 Call this on unmount if needed.
 ```